-The Senior Management Team comprises the Chief Executive, the Directors of Electricity, Gas, Water and Corporate Affairs.
+The Senior Management Team comprises the Chief Executive, the Directors of Electricity, Gas, Water, Corporate Affairs and the Acting Director of Retail and Social.
 The Board Secretary acts as a secretariat to the Senior Management Team, which meets weekly and decides - subject to the direction provided by the Board - on all policy and operational issues.